-3. Environment and Climate Change Canada (ECCC) Guidance, Setback Distances and Buffer Zones for Piping Plover
+3. Environment and Climate Change Canada (ECCC) Guidance, Setback Distances and Buffer Zones for Piping Plover i) degree of tolerance of the species;

 Environment and Climate Change Canada (ECCC) offers guidance on establishing buffer zones and setback distances for migratory bird nests, including the Piping Plover, which are intended to ensure the successful fledging of young birds from the nest.
 According to ECCC (2019), buffer zones are determined by a setback distance which can vary according to the: